Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs

 \subsubsection{Archetypal analysis of sepsis cohort.}

-We pose the following important question: \textit{do there exist distinct states of sepsis with different clinical manifestations, recovery rates, demographic and pathological characteristics, and is it possible to identify these states from patient clinical measurements?} We formulate this problem as one of finding archetypes (representatives of states) of sepsis, and develop powerful algorithms for solving this problem.
-A geometric interpretation of our approach is to view each patient as a point in a high dimensional space of attributes, and archetypes as corners of a convex hull in this high dimensional space.
+We pose the following important question: \textit{do there exist distinct states of sepsis with different clinical manifestations, recovery rates, demographic and pathological characteristics, and is it possible to identify these states from patient clinical measurements?} We formulate this problem as one of finding archetypes (representatives of states) of sepsis, and design powerful mathematical models and methods for solving this problem.
+A geometric interpretation of our approach is to view each patient as a point characterized by clinical manifestations in a high dimensional space of attributes, and archetypes as corners of a convex hull in this high dimensional space.
 Within this representation, each data point can be approximated as a linear combination of the archetypes.
 Since archetypes form a convex polytope, the coefficients in the linear combinations sum to one (convex combinations).
-To account for noise, the problem of finding archetypes is relaxed from an exact convex hull problem, to one of finding an approximate convex hull with a given number of corners (archetypes).
-Mathematically, this is formulated as a constrained optimization problem that minimizes the squared error in representation of each data point as a linear mixture of archetypes.
-The optimal number of archetypes is determined by checking the reduction in the residual (of representations of all data points) and finding the point at which this residual drops significantly.
-This formulation has several advantages over traditional clustering techniques (e.g., $k$-means).
-Archetypes represent extremal or pure states -- to this end, they have clear clinical interpretations.
-Second, each convex combination has a well-characterized interpretation as a mixture of pure states, thus avoiding negative coefficients (with associated loss of interpretability) in other methods.
-Finally, descriptors of archetypes may themselves be processed to identify clinical markers for the pure states.
-Using this procedure, we discover six distinct states in sepsis among our cohort.